tuxcomputers/pizero_usb_device/joystick/README.md

-# RaspberryPi Zero W as a Virtual joystick
+# RaspberryPi Zero as a Virtual joystick
 This project was developed to turn a RaspberryPi Zero into a virtual joystick

 1. Download the GPIO Python package: